mmu-cs-men/tcp1101-assignment/README.md

 ### 1. Naming Conventions
 Use clear and descriptive names.
 Variables should use "camelCase" and classes should use "PascalCase".

-### 2. Code Formatting
+### 2. Comment Formatting
-Ensure your code is formatted according to the "Visual Studio" style.
-This is the default for the C++ extension for VSCode.
+Format your doc comments according to the Doxygen style.
+Use ChatGPT or Copilot to generate docs for classes and functions if you don't want to bother learning Doxygen.

 ### 3. Line Length
 Try not to write super long lines.
 If you can, break it up into smaller chunks or simply use the next line.